javers/javers.github.io/documentation/domain-configuration/index.md

   For example, if all of your Entities extend some abstract class, you can map only this class using [`@Entity`]({{ site.github_core_main_url }}org/javers/core/metamodel/annotation/Entity.java).
-* JaVers automatically scans JPA annotations and maps classes with `@javax.persistence.Entity` as Entities and classes with `@javax.persistence.Embeddable` as Value Objects.
+* JaVers automatically scans JPA annotations and maps classes with `@jakarta.persistence.Entity` as Entities and classes with `@jakarta.persistence.Embeddable` as Value Objects.
   So if you are using frameworks like Hibernate, your mapping is probably almost done.
 * Use [`@TypeName`]({{ site.github_core_main_url }}org/javers/core/metamodel/annotation/TypeName.java)
   annotation for Entities, it gives you freedom of class names refactoring.